 An evidence-based philosophy that underpins Sport NZ's overall approach to youth sport.

 Sport NZ has developed the evidence-based philosophy to inform and provide a framework that puts the needs of the participant first.
 It originated from the Sport NZ Talent Plan 2016-2020 that focused on growing the capability of the sporting system to better prepare athletes in their development phase to help them realise their potential.
-Balance is Better has now become a broader conversation underpinning Sport NZ’s overall approach to youth sport for the dual purpose of developing talent and maximising participation.
+Balance is Better has now become a broader conversation underpinning Sport NZ’s overall approach to youth sport that focusses on maximising participation and skill development.

 What is it about?

 Balance is Better is an evidence-based approach.
 The focus of the philosophy is on why young people play sport – to have fun, be challenged, develop and improve, be part of a team or group, and enjoy time with friends.

 Sport NZ works with the sector to provide quality experiences in sport for all tamariki and rangatahi (young people aged 5-18), including for those who enjoy competition as well as those who just want to have fun.